lqs4188980/lqs4188980.github.io/_posts/2015-01-11-leetcode-summary.markdown

 Add Two Numbers

 + Abstraction: add number digit by digit.
 + You need carry, and the raw value is digit1 + digit2 + carry.
 The new digit is raw % 10, the carry is raw  / 10.
 After one list reach to end, you need continue calculate the unfinished list with carry.
 At last you need to check if carry is zero, if not , we still need to add one more digit.

+Longest Palindromic Substring

++ Abstraction: O(n^2) pairwise substring search.
+Using dynamic programming cache palindrome judge table.
++ i from [o, length), j from [i - 1, 0]; If charAt(i) == charAt(j) and (i - j < 2 || palin[i - 1][j + 1] == true), palin[i][j] = true; Then update max value, start and end.

+ZigZag Conversion

++ Abstract: Index manipulation and string concatenation.
++ Separate different rows and append chars to each row.
+You need a index variable and boolean direction variable.
+When direction is increasing, increase index and compare it with rows; if it equals to rows, then index = max(0, rows - 2).
+When direction is decreasing, decrease index and compare with 0; if it less than 0, then index = 1 < rows ?
+1 : 0;

+Reverse Integer

++ Abstract: Get each digit of an integer x. x % 10 get tail digit, then x / 10 ready for next one until x == 0.
++ Attention: Use long type store reversed integer.
+Use sign variable store the sign of x.
+After reversing, let reversed integer * sign, if the result is greater than largest Integer, or less than smallest integer, return 0.
+Else cast to int type return.

+String to Integer (atoi)

++ Abstract: String manipulation and convert string to integer.
++ Rules: skip as much spaces as possible.
+Then if the first non-space char is neither sign nor digit, return 0.
+If it is sign, set hasSign to true, set start to index, and check next.
+If the next still sign, and hasSign is true, return 0.
+If next one is digit, and hasSign = false, set start to index, and break, else, direct break.
+Then we from the next position of start scan if some chars are not digit.
+If some chars are not digit, we break.
+Then we need to filter out if hasSign is true and end - start < 2, which is the sequence only contains a sign, we return 0.
++ Parse: set index to 0, sign to 1; If first char is sign, we set sign again based on first char, and increase index; else, nothing changes.
+Use long type as raw cache and check: if sign is 1, then if raw >= Integer.MAX\_VALUE, return Integer.MAX\_VALUE; if  sign is -1, then if raw > Integer.MAX\_VALUE, return Integer.MIN\_VALUE.
+After parsing, sign multiplies raw and cast the result to int type.

+Palindrome Number

++ Abstraction: Get digits from two side.
++ First, we need to calculate magnitude order.
+Then we began to get digits from head and tail of the integer.
+If they are not equal, then return false; else, continue until the number reach to zero.
+Head digit = integer / order, tail digit = integer % 10.

+Container With Most Water

++ Abstraction: Double pointers, always shrink the smaller side.
+Calculate the area using the smaller height and the distance between the two lines.

+Integer to Roman

++ Abstraction: Integer manipulation.
++ Romans has different threshold, which matches different symbols.
+The count for corresponding symbol is calculated by num / threshold.
+After append the symbols, the number decrease to num % threshold.

 <hr />